timescale/docs/about/release-notes/index.md

 *   @H25E for reporting error refreshing from beginning of a Continuous Aggregate with variable time bucket

-## Timescale&nbsp;2.10.1 on 2023-03-07
+## TimescaleDB&nbsp;2.10.1 on 2023-03-07

 These release notes are for the release of Timescale&nbsp;2.10.1 on 2023-03-07.

 <highlight type="note">
 This release contains bug fixes since the last release.
 It is considered low priority for upgrading.
-Upgrade your Timescale installation at your next opportunity.
+Upgrade your TimescaleDB installation at your next opportunity.
 </highlight>